Maine Striped Bass Foraging Ecology Study

 Instructions to donate a striped bass:

-1) Catch a legal sized striped bass
+1) Catch a legal sized striped bass (28-31″ total length; see ME DMR regulations for saltwater striped bass angling

-2)Locate a local partner drop off location (see options below) OR contact Abby Remick and she can help advise where to bring the fish
+2)Locate a local partner drop off location (see options below) or contact Abby Remick and she can help advise where to bring the fish

 3) Put fish in plastic bag, keep on ice and/or freeze at nearby partner location

-5) Drop off at selected partner location and we will come pick it up!
+5) Drop off at selected partner location

 If you don’t want to save the whole rack, put the stomach in a plastic ziplock bag and label the outside with date, location, length, sex (if known).